signaldevs/sigex/README.md

 3. Expand the account you want to test
 4. Click the "Command line or programmatic access" link
 5. Copy the export command from step 1 and run those in the console you will be testing from
-6. Also run this in the same console: export AWS_REGION="us-east-2"
+6. Also run this in the same console: `export AWS_REGION="us-east-2"`
-7. Build sigex (from root of repo run this `go build`)
+7. Build sigex (from root of repo run: `go build`)
-8. `cd examples/node`
+8. Go into the example app directory: `cd examples/node`
-9. `../../sigex -f config/.dev.env -f .env node app.js`
+9. Run the example app: `../../sigex -f config/.dev.env -f .env node app.js`
 10. Observe the output it should show `AWS_SECRET: "dev secret for sigex"` along with secrets from other sources.